Skip to content

 Throws an exception with a particular message.

-void throw(string msg);
+void throw(const string&in msg);

 Arguments: